bitcoinbrink/website/index.md

 individuals and organizations who wish to support the open source Bitcoin network and protocol.

-Subscribe to the Brink newsletter to receive updates on what else we are working on.
+Subscribe to the Brink newsletter or follow [@bitcoinbrink](https://twitter.com/bitcoinbrink) on Twitter to receive updates on what else we are working on.
 {% include newsletter-signup.html %}

 <div class="team-container">